 Carpal Tunnel non-surgical Treatment

 Occupational Therapy, modification to the workspace, and improvement of ergonomics can reduce or eliminate symptoms.
 Most patients with carpal tunnel have mild symptoms and may not require treatment beyond a few weeks of bracing.
 Topical anti-inflammatory medication around the wrist may be helpful.
 In more severe cases, once the diagnosis is established, your doctor may recommend a steroid injection which should be done with ultrasonography.
 Carpal tunnel syndrome that is resistant to all above-mentioned treatments, may require a "carpal tunnel release.

 Performing carpal tunnel release with UltraGuideCTR and real-time ultrasound guidance allows our doctors to perform carpal tunnel release with a minimally invasive technique while providing improved visualization of all critical anatomy in the wrist and hand.

 The procedure is done under local anesthetics.
 No intubation.
 No sedation.

 Carpal Tunnel Release will take 20 to 30 minutes to perform,

 The incision is 4 mm (the size of a baby aspirin) and does not require stitches.

 Patients are able to return to normal daily activities in 3 days.

 Most patients only require acetaminophen or NSAIDs for pain management.

-This procedure is covered by major insurances and Medicare.
+This procedure is covered by major insurance and Medicare.